Major Accomplishment: World Snow-dancing Champion

-Little Parker Proudfoot discovered his snow-dancing aptitude totally by accident.
-When he was 12 he went on a family camping trip.
-One night, they were busy toasting marshmallows over the fire, when the marshmallow fell off the stick he was holding and landed on his foot.
+Little Parker Proudfoot discovered his snow dancing aptitude totally by accident.
+When he was twelve he went on a family camping trip.
+One night, they were busy toasting smarshmallows over the fire, when one of them fell off the stick he was holding and landed on his foot.
 It was still hot and so it burnt him slightly.
 Parker jumped up and started dancing around on one foot in pain.
 The next thing it started to snow.
 Really hard.
 But no-one thought anything of it.

-When he was 14 he went to his first dancing party.
-The moment he hit the dance floor, the snow came falling down.
+When he was fifteen he went to his first dancing party.
+The moment he hit the dance floor, the snow came falling.
 Again, no-one thought anything of it.
 But the next party he went to, the same thing happened.
 And the next.
-From then on he was only invited to parties on the condition that he didn’t dance.
+From then-on he was only invited to parties on the condition that he didn’t dance.
 It was quite a sad situation.

 Then in his bedroom he started experimenting with new dances.
 He was trying to develop one that wasn’t a snow dance.
 His parents were very supportive and reinforced the roof tiles and gutters on the house.